umulmrum/holiday/README.md

 - Corpus Christi/Fronleichnam is a public holiday in some communities in Saxony and Thuringia.
 - Regional holidays with traditionally (but not publicly) limited opening hours are not considered yet (e.g. carnival days).
 - Some ports at the German Ocean celebrate some holidays as "High Holidays".
 It is generally not allowed to work on these days, and work time ends at 12 o'clock the day before.
 This is not considered yet.
 - Also there are some quiet days that are not public holidays in various states.
 This is also not considered yet.
+- New states of Germany are treated as if they had always been part of the Federal Republic of Germany.
+For years before 1990 holidays are therefore not correct.

 Notice on Holidays Way in the Past or Future
 --------------------------------------------

 If computing holidays for past years, be aware that they may not be accurate.
-All holidays were introduced at some point, so this lib might return holidays for years in which they really weren't in existence, as well as omit holidays that haven't been celebrated for a long time.
+All holidays were introduced at some point, so this lib might return holidays for years in which they really were not in existence, as well as omit holidays that haven't been celebrated for a long time.
+This lib aims to be accurate for "recent" years at least, approximately for years after World War II.

-Likewise holidays might of course change in the future, so there is no point in calculating them for the year 5000 (but if you ever wondered:
-Easter Sunday will be on March 30, 5000).
+Likewise holidays might of course change in the future, so there is no point in calculating them for the year 5000 (but in case you wondered: Easter Sunday will be on March 30, 5000).

 Contribution
 ------------